asheroto/Chocolatey-Package-Updater/SECURITY.md

 ## Reporting a Vulnerability

-If you find a security issue, please create a [security advisory](security/advisories).
+If you find a security/vulnerability/privacy issue, please e-mail choco [at] asheroto [dot] com.